 \section{Applications and numerical experiments}

-It is known by the two-side error bound (\ref{eq:2errorbound}) that the linear convergence of the KKT residual $R(x,y,z)$ can imply the linear convergence of the iteration residual.
-In this part, we will use $R(x,y,z)$ to illustrate the convergence rate for two reasons.
-The first is that it is difficult to obtain the local solution and its corresponding multipliers for randomly generated cases.
-Another reason is that the distance functions for most manifolds are unknown, while using the Euclidean distance instead is not convincing.
-In the following experiments, the ALM penalty parameters $\rho_{k}$ are tuned adaptively to guarantee smooth implementation.
-All codes are implemented in Matlab (R2021b) and all the numerical experiments are run under a 64-bit MacOS on an Intel Cores i5 2.4GHz CPU with 16GB memory.
+It is established by the two-sided error bound (\ref{eq:2errorbound}) that the linear convergence of the KKT residual $R(x,y,z)$ can imply the linear convergence of the iteration residual.
+We will use $R(x,y,z)$ to illustrate the convergence rate for two reasons.
+First, it is challenging to obtain the local solution and corresponding multipliers for randomly generated cases.
+Second, the distance functions for most manifolds are unknown, making it unconvincing to rely solely on Euclidean distance.
+In the following experiments, the ALM penalty parameters $\rho^{k}$ are tuned adaptively to guarantee smooth implementation.
+All codes are implemented in Matlab (R2021b) and all the numerical experiments are run under a 64-bit macOS on an Intel Core i5 2.4GHz CPU with 16GB memory.